MHDante/Habitica-SitePass/README.md

 To star a pomodoro timer simply click on the Tomato character.
 Click again to stop the timer.
 In the settings you will find a lot of option that allow you tweak and change the pomodory behavior to fit best for you, for example:
 - Enable/disable pomodoro habit reward/punishmet for succeeding/failing a pomodoro.
-- Set pomodoro Duration
+- Set pomodoro duration
-- Set breaks Duration
+- Set breaks duration
-- Enable Pomodoro sets etc...
+- Enable Pomodoro combo sets etc...